nymtech/dev-portal/src/community-resources/community-applications.md

 # Community Applications

-We love seeing our developer community create innovative applications using Nym and our technology.
+We love seeing our developer community create applications using Nym.
 If you would like to share your application with the community, please submit a pull request to the `main` branch of the `nymtech/dev-portal` [repository](https://github.com/nymtech/dev-portal).

 <!--Pastenym *start-->